colinshum/tinder-bot/README.md

 # Tinder Bot
-A simple Python bot that uses the Tinder API and Pynder wrapper to automatically like local users.
+A simple Python bot that uses the Tinder API and Pynder to automatically like local users.
+The bot logs all swipes under 'bot.log' with the user's name, age, school and Instagram handle.

 # Usage